1 Purpose of Funding

 - What are personal and outside contributions?
 Is outside financing permitted?

 - Personal contributions are considered as any project-derived income or resources of the applicant’s own that are applied to the project.
 This includes cash from the applicant’s own resources.
 Outside contributions, on the other hand, are cash contribution from, for example, private donors, foundations, and other funding sources.
 Proceeds from ticket sales are generally considered income.
 Efforts to secure outside contributions are encouraged, and should be indicated in the cost estimate.
 Complementary funding from Federal sources, such as from Initiative Musik or Musikfonds, is permissible.
-Funding of a project exclusively by Musicboard is equally acceptable.
-Cash contributions are in no way required as part of the funding application.
+Funding of a project exclusively by Musicboard is equally acceptable, personal contributions are not required as part of the funding application.

 - When exactly is the application deadline?